griffinsharp/influncd/README.md

 ## Architecture and Technologies
 This project will be implemented with the following technologies:

-  - Vanilla JavaScript for underlying logic and functionality,
+  - Vanilla `JavaScript` for underlying logic and functionality,
-  - D3.js for data based DOM manipulation,
+  - `D3.js` for data based DOM manipulation,
-  - Browserify to bundle js for the web,
+  - `Browserify` to bundle js for the web,
-  - Webpack to bundle js files,
+  - `Webpack` to bundle js files,
-  - Babel for backwards compatility for non-ECMAScript 2015+ engines,
+  - `Babel` for backwards compatility for non-ECMAScript 2015+ engines,
-  - Wikipedia API for artist bios,
+  - `Wikipedia API` for artist bios,
-  - Google Firebase for persistent of backend data.
+  - `Google Firebase` for persistent of backend data,
+  - `HTML` and `CSS`

 In addition to the entry file, there will be three scripts involved in this project: